Pylons/pyramid/docs/narr/zca.rst

 component registry has a method API that offers the same functionality; it can be used instead.
-For example, presuming the ``registry`` value below is a Zope Component Architecture component registry, the folllowing bit of code is equivalent to ``zope.component.getUtility(IFoo)``:
+For example, presuming the ``registry`` value below is a Zope Component Architecture component registry, the following bit of code is equivalent to ``zope.component.getUtility(IFoo)``:

 .. code-block:: python